 Background

 Over the last decade, we have witnessed the burgeoning of comparative genomics.
 With the advancement of sequencing and other high-throughput techniques, ‘omics’-scale data has been generated in many species [1][2].
 Apart from genomic sequences, one can now compare two or more species in terms of their epigenome, regulome, transcriptome or interactome etc. As a result, computational frameworks that integrate such system-level data from different species are of particular interest.
+While different kinds of ‘omics’ scale data reflect different facets of a biological system, many of these high-dimensional data can be projected onto a network.
+For instance, the expression profiles of genes or the histone modification patterns in their upstream regions can be used to connect genes to form various association networks.
+Data from different species thus form species-specific networks that can in principle be integrated by incorporating evolutionary relationship.

-Indeed, genes with similar expression patterns across a variety of conditions are likely to have a common biological role; for instance, being regulated by a common transcription factor, being part of a protein complex, or being presented in a same pathway.
-By identifying expression modules, one can reduce the complexity of biological systems by collapsing the vast number of interconnections amongst its constituents into a smaller number of interactions between the modules [6][7].One of the most widely studied ‘omic’-scale data is genome-wide expression data.
-To analyze genome-wide expression profiles, clustering algorithms have been extensively used since the dawn of the microarray era [5].
-Different types of algorithms have been applied or developed for clustering expression profiles, including hierarchical clustering [5], self-organized maps [8], spectral approaches [9], superparamagnetic clustering [10] and various network-based algorithms [11].
+For a set of genes, features associated with the topological properties of networks open additional windows to interpret their genomics features and annotation.
+Among which the concept of network modules is particularly important from a systems biology perspective.
+Through identifying modules, one can reduce the complexity of biological systems by collapsing the vast number of interconnections amongst its constituents into a smaller number of interactions between the modules [3][4].
+While different ‘omic’ data arrive at different networks, genes clustered together to form modules are likely to have a common biological role; for instance, being regulated by a common transcription factor, being part of a protein complex, or being presented in a same pathway.
+One of the most widely studied ‘omic’-scale data is genome-wide expression data.
+To analyze genome-wide expression profiles, network-based algorithms [5] together with approaches like hierarchical clustering [6], self-organized maps [7], spectral techniques [8] and superparamagnetic clustering [9] have been developed and extensively used since the dawn of the microarray era.
 While these methods have provided valuable biological insights, they were aimed at clustering within individual species only.
-Recently, transcriptome profiling techniques such as RNA-Seq have generated tremendous amounts of genome-wide expression data across many different species [3][4].
-Nevertheless, the expression profiles of different species can in principle be integrated by incorporating evolutionary relationship between species.
+A natural generalization that performs clustering across multiple species will therefore be instructive, especially because the recent advancements of transcriptome profiling techniques like RNA-Seq have generated tremendous amounts of genome-wide expression data across many different species [10][11].

 Here we present OrthoClust, a novel network based framework for clustering data across multiple species.
 OrthoClust integrates the networks of individual species using orthology relationships of genes between species.
-As co-expression pairs and orthologous pairs connect genes with the same function within and across species respectively, OrthoClust naturally extends the idea of functional modules into a cross-species dimension.
-The essence of OrthoClust is a spin system, in which machinery developed in statistical physics is used to solve the module detection problem - a global optimization problem with a rugged landscape.
-As a demonstration, we applied OrthoClust the genome-wide expression data of worm and fly generated by the modENCODE consortium, arriving at modules that range being highly conserved to species-specific.
-We further used the constructed modules to infer putative functions of worm and fly ncRNAs.
-A worm ncRNA and a fly ncRNA mapped to the same cluster are potential candidates for performing analogous functions in different species.
-As more and more system-wide data is generated across different species, the concept of orthology-based meta clustering demonstrated by OrthoClust can serve as a general computational framework for further integration of ‘omic’-scale data.
+As connected genes within a species and orthologous pairs across species connect genes with the same function within and across species respectively, OrthoClust naturally extends the idea of functional modules into a cross-species dimension.
+The essence of OrthoClust is a cost function that detects modules across species.
+We present a solution of the optimization problem by using simulated annealing.
+As expression data is one of the most important class of ‘omic-‘data, we demonstrated OrthoClust using the genome-wide expression data of worm and fly generated by the modENCODE consortium, arriving at co-expression modules that range being highly conserved to species-specific.
+We then studied the results with traditional single-species clustering and network alignment.
+As more and more system-wide data is generated across different species, the concept of orthology-based meta clustering demonstrated by OrthoClust can serve as a general computational framework for integration of other ‘omic’-scale data like protein-protein interactions.

 Results